 - White vinegar

-- Soy sauce or tamari sauce if gluten-free.
+- Soy sauce or tamari sauce if you need a gluten-free option.

 - Corn starch